This instrument, similar to a typical cotton swab, is used for obtaining a bacterial culture.

 Culture, Microbiological

-No aftercare is necessary on the part of the patient following a microbiological culture.
-Depending on the likelihood of infection, your physician may recommend applying a topical antimicrobial ointment even before the culture results are available.
+Depending on the likelihood of infection, your medical professional may prescribe topical or oral antibiotics or antivirals, even before the culture results are available.

 Not sure what to look for?